Avonae/TS-Docker-Install/README.md

 sudo usermod -aG docker $USER
 ```

-In the instructions below, docker is not run from root.
+In the instructions below, docker is runnig without root.

 ## Show the list of running containers